Krzysztof Ratajski: 2021

-Ratajski achieved his best PDC World Championship result at the 2021 event by reaching the quarter-finals.
-After whitewashing Ryan Joyce 3–0 in his opening match, he then whitewashed Simon Whitlock in a 4–0 victory in the third round.
+Ratajski achieved his first PDC World Championship quarter-final at the 2021 event.
+After a whitewash win over Ryan Joyce in his opening match, he then whitewashed Simon Whitlock in a 4–0 victory in the third round.
 A fourth-round win against Gabriel Clemens, a match where both players had darts to win the match, saw Ratajski become the first Polish player to reach the quarter-finals of the tournament.
 His run was ended by Stephen Bunting, to whom he lost 5–3.

 Ratajski reached two televised semi-finals in 2021.
 He reached the last four of the World Matchplay for the first time after a 16–8 victory over Callan Rydz in the quarter-finals.
 He initially led his semi-final match against Dimitri Van den Bergh 6–2 but was eventually beaten 17–9.
 He reached the same stage at the World Series Finals, where he was defeated once again by Van den Bergh.
 Ratajski was successful in the final event of the 2021 Pro Tour, Players Championship 30, securing the title by defeating Joe Cullen 8–7 in the final.
-He was unable to win a title the following year; his best result during the 2022 PDC Pro Tour being a final at Players Championship 22, where he lost 8–3 to Nathan Aspinall.

-2023–2025
+2022–2025

-Ratajski won his first ranking title since November 2021 at 2023 Players Championship 9 with a resounding 8–1 victory over Chris Landman in the final.
+Ratajski's best result during the 2022 PDC Pro Tour was a final at Players Championship 22, where he lost 8–3 to Nathan Aspinall.
+He won his first ranking title since November 2021 at 2023 Players Championship 9 with a resounding 8–1 victory over Chris Landman in the final.
 In Poland's second match of the 2023 PDC World Cup of Darts group stage, Ratajski and Krzysztof Kciuk defeated Lithuania 4–1 in legs, achieving the world record for highest pairs three-dart average with an average of 118.10.
 At the inaugural Poland Darts Masters, home favourite Ratajski won his opening-round match against Rob Cross 6–3 before exiting the tournament in the quarter-finals.
 He captured his second European Tour title and tenth PDC title overall by winning the 2023 German Darts Open, beating Stephen Bunting 8–3 in the final.

 Ratajski did not win any titles during the 2024 season.
 Prior to the 2025 World Championship, he revealed that he had been struggling with aneurysms throughout the year.
 He stated that he underwent two surgeries, which successfully resolved the condition.
 At the World Championship, he was eliminated in the third round in a 4–3 loss to Kevin Doets despite having multiple match darts to win.
 In May 2025, Ratajski won Players Championship 15 by defeating Dave Chisnall 8–4 in the final.
+He reached the semi-finals of the German Darts Championship at the end of the year, losing 7–3 to the eventual champion Nathan Aspinall.